chanabanana999/Purchases/README.md

 ## Overview

+I made some assumptions:
+- I read the price in pennies and then converted it to dollars.
+Another way to do this would be to assume the prices were already in dollcars and then add ".00" after fetching.
+Either way, some conversion is required in order to display what was shown in the figma.
+I went with the first option since the figma showed values in the pennies.

 ## Things I Did That I Would Prefer To Change
 I used window size to check for mobile rendering.
 This is not the best since someone could take a laptop, make the browser window smaller, and they're not really a mobile user at that point.
 However, I thought it would be easier to review the code on a laptop, rather than spinning up a simulator to get the true mobile experience.
 I arbitrarily set 768px width as the breakpoint for a mobile vs. desktop experience, as tablets often go to 768px width.
 Unfortunately, since I couldn't get my resize event listener working properly, the user has to refresh the page if they are changing to more than or less than 768px width.